 User logon attempts to a UNIX- or Linux-based NerveCenter Server are authenticated before access is permitted.
-Authentication checking occurs when the user attempts to log on with the NerveCenter Administrator or Client applications, the nccmd utility, or the NerveCenter Web Client interface.
+Authentication checking occurs when the user attempts to log on with the NerveCenter Administrator or Client applications, the nccmd utility, or the NerveCenter API.
 Authentication is performed whether the user is running the application on the same host as the NerveCenter Server or is accessing the NerveCenter Server remotely.

-Beginning with version 5.0, NerveCenter integrates with a UNIX or Linux host's Pluggable Authentication Module (PAM) subsystem to provide authentication.
+NerveCenter integrates with the UNIX or Linux host's Pluggable Authentication Module (PAM) subsystem to provide authentication.
 PAM allows NerveCenter logins to be based on the user accounts of the underlying operating system and subject to the authentication rules set up for that host.